Confield: Reception

-Confield received acclaim from critics.
+Confield received mixed acclaim from critics.
 At Metacritic, which aggregates scores from mainstream critics and assigns a weighted average, Confield has an average score of 82 based on 10 reviews, indicating "critical acclaim".
+In 2025, Resident Advisor listed "Cfern" as the 94th best electronic track from 2000–2025.

 Reviewing the album for Pitchfork, Malcolm Seymour III gave the album an 8.8 out of 10, concluding that Autechre fans would feel alienated by the release.
 However, Seymour III also noted the high production value of the album and that it was "thought-provoking".
 Tony Naylor of NME gave Confield an 8 out of 10, stating the release was not "emotionally detached" and calling it both "biologically warm" and imaginative.
 Spins Eric Weisbard gave the album a 7 out of 10, concluding that the album was a variety of six minute tracks that set texture-beats against drone-shimmers.
 Confield was covered in a 2001 issue of Billboard, stating that the duo's music would likely be picked apart, as well as calling them influential.
 It was also noted that the audience should instead "sit back and let [the album] wash over [them]".
 In a review for Blender, Douglas Wolk described how the duo had moved away from traditional compositions to fractured beats that "detonate in flurries".
 Wolk also noted how Autechre "[pushed] the outer limits of their craft" with Confield.
 Louise Bradbury of OffBeat gave a positive review, calling the album "breathtaking".

 Some critics gave mixed reviews.
 Ben Sisario gave Confield three stars in The Rolling Stone Album Guide.
 Sisario mentioned the "crunching, robotic rhythms" and "clean, spacey melodies" of Confield and Draft 7.30, but also noted how newer Autechre releases maintained a sense of "mind-numbing sameness".
 John Bush of AllMusic gave the album three stars and commented that the album contained signs of the duo's earlier work.
 However, he also noted its experimental nature and said it was an album that should be respected instead of enjoyed.
 Pascal Wyse of The Guardian gave the album three stars, concluding that the release was overly robotic and comparing it to information overload.
 Mark Jenkins of The Washington Post compared the sounds on Confield to the sound of a skipping CD player.
 Jenkins also noted the stylistic change from "smooth and pulsing" tracks on the duo's previous works to "ragged and fidgety" tracks within the album.
 For Muzik, Thomas Green gave Confield a 2/5, likening its sounds to manipulated metal filaments within a dustbin.
 While Green stated their diehard fans would still enjoy the album, he also said the duo simply "didn't surprise any more".